grisopatateecozze/Thesis/README.md

 3-> Spoofing RPM attack
 4-> Spoofing GEAR attack

-2. Build an IDS (Intrusion detection System) based on a multi-class classification with Random Forest. (
+2. Build an IDS (Intrusion detection System) based on a multi-class classification with Random Forest.
+(IDS_multiclass.py)

+## 3.PHASE

+Results for the multi-class classification: